Istanbul Food Guide

 Image credit: Tree Of Life Ceramics and Gift Shop

-This bright, colorful shop has both big and small ceramics.
-The wine decanter maybe half your size.
+This bright, colorful shop carries both big and small ceramics.
+The wine decanters can be half your size.
 You can drink some tea while browsing this museum-like shop.

 1. Four Seasons Sultanahmet

-The Four Seasons is one of the biggest hotel chains, and so quality is guaranteed.
-The neoclassic decor with marble bathrooms is lovely.
-Moreover, the Four Seasons have many amenities, such as hypogenic pillows!
+The Four Seasons is one of the biggest hotel chains, so quality is a given.
+The neoclassic decor with marble bathrooms is lovely, and the amenities run deep, down to hypoallergenic pillows.

 2. Romance Hotel